10 Apr A Brief History of the Thomas-Kilmann Conflict Mode Instrument (TKI)

 But a few months later, Dr. Warren Schmidt, the Director of Executive Development at UCLA, asked Ken to help him develop some course materials for a training program on conflict management.
 The work was being sponsored by a publishing company in New York: Xicom, Inc. During one of Ken’s visits to Xicom, he brought along a copy of the TKI and asked if they might be interested in publishing it as a management training tool.
-Because of Xicom’s positive response, Ken and I did not include our instrument in the appendix of our forthcoming article (Kilmann and Thomas, 1977).
-We instead signed a formal contract with our new-found publisher.
+Because of Xicom’s positive response, Ken and I signed a formal contract with our new-found publisher, but we did not include our instrument in the appendix of our forthcoming article on developing and validating the TKI assessment tool (Kilmann and Thomas, 1977).
+With that timely decision, the history of the Thomas-Kilmann Instrument had just taken a crucial step forward.

 Xicom Publishes the TKI